T-REX: Mixture-of-Rank-One-Experts with Semantic-aware Intuition for Multi-task Large Language Model Finetuning

 \section{Experiment}

-In this section, we demonstrate the superiority of our proposed method in performance and efficiency validated by extensive tests on 14 public dataset, which notably improves both effectiveness and efficiency, delivering an increase in overall accuracy by up to 2.15\% less parameter overhead than previous LoRA and MoE methods.
-Implementation details are in \cref{sec:exp-baseline}, with a range of multi-task datasets and baseline models in \cref{sec:exp-dataset}.
-We provide the qualitative results of Intuition-MoR1E in \cref{sec:exp-main}.
-We further conduct ablation studies in \cref{sec:exp-ablation} and the efficiency analysis in \cref{sec:effi}.

-\subsection{Implementation details}
+\subsection{Implementation Details}

-In our experimental framework, we leverage an extensive collection of open-source LLMs, namely Llama 2~\cite{Touvron2023Llama2O}, Mistral~\cite{Jiang2023Mistral7}, Yi~\cite{young2024yi}, Bloom~\cite{le2022bloom}, Phi~\cite{javaheripi2023phi}, Gemma~\cite{Mesnard2024GemmaOM}, and TinyLlama~\cite{Zhang2024TinyLlamaAO}, which serve as the foundational architecture for the development of Intuition MoR1E framework.
-The MoE module is implemented in the transformer blocks, specifically targeting the Query (Q), Key (K), Value (V), and FeedForward Network (FFN) components, aligning with conventional LoRA standards.
-Our innovative approach in configuring the rank-1 expert setup is specifically a substitution of the standard LoRA module, designed to boost model performance and efficiency.
-We utilize nomic-embed-text-v1~\cite{nussbaum2024nomic}, the most downloaded embedding model on Hugging Face, for the generation of instance embeddings in the main experiments.
-Furthermore, for the purpose of conducting thorough ablation studies, we employ OpenAI's commercial model, text-embedding-ada-002~\cite{Neelakantan2022TextAC}, achieving comparable performance.
+We leverage an extensive collection of open-source LLM, including LLaMA-3~\cite{grattafiori2024llama}, LLaMA-2~\cite{Touvron2023Llama2O}, Mistral~\cite{Jiang2023Mistral7}, Yi~\cite{young2024yi}, Phi~\cite{javaheripi2023phi}, Gemma~\cite{Mesnard2024GemmaOM}, and Tiny-LLaMA~\cite{Zhang2024TinyLlamaAO}.
+The MoE module is implemented in the transformer blocks, explicitly targeting the query, key, value, and feed-forward network components, aligning with conventional LoRA standards.
+To generate instance embeddings, we utilize nomic-embed-text-v1~\cite{nussbaum2024nomic}, the most downloaded embedding model on Hugging Face.

-For the training details, our experimental procedures are taken by a training batch size of 64 samples, a learning rate of 5e-5 adjusted with a cosine learning rate scheduler, spanning three epochs, and employing the Adam optimization algorithm.
-All experiments are conducted on NVIDIA A100 GPUs, with the GPU hours varying between 30 to 300, depending on the specific LLM utilized.
-For example, training the Llama 2 13B model requires approximately 300 A100 GPU hours, whereas the TinyLlama 1B model demands a considerably lower duration of about 30 A100 GPU hours.
-We follow the instruction tuning as our supervised fine-tuning approach.
+Our PEFT procedures are performed with a 64 batch size, a 5e-5 learning rate adjusted with a cosine learning rate scheduler and Adam optimizer, spanning three epochs.
+All experiments are conducted on NVIDIA A100 GPUs, with the GPU hours varying between 30 and 300.